someflydays/physics-simulation/docs/README.md

 cmake ..
 make
 ```
-This will create an executable named app in the `physics-simulation/build/bin/` directory.
+This will create an executable named `app` in the `physics-simulation/build/bin/` directory.

 ### 2. Run the executable

-From the `physics-simulation/build/bin/` directory, run the simulation executable using the following command:
+From the `physics-simulation/build/bin/` directory, run the executable using the following command:
 ```bash
 ./app
 ```